Lucy’s Fresh floristry

-My approach is that residential design should take a client’s Art Collection as the focal point of the home, together with its architecture, to truly reflect a person’s artistic interests and home environment.
-My background for 20 years as a retail buyer, florist and merchandiser/stylist for my shops, and furthermore helping my husband David to curate and handle our monthly selling exhibitions at our gallery, David Simon Contemporary, since 2013, gives me a varied and broad experience across the Arts and Design, and I enjoy taking an immediately creative response.
+My approach is that residential design should take a client’s Art Collection as the focal point of the home, together with its architecture, to truly reflect a person’s artistic interests and personality through their owned objects, within a cohesive home environment.
+My background these past 20 years as a retail buyer, florist and merchandiser/stylist for my shops, and furthermore helping my husband David to curate and handle our monthly selling exhibitions at our gallery, David Simon Contemporary, since 2013, gives me a varied and broad experience across the Arts and Design, together with an upbringing learning antiques and an education in the expressive arts.

-Having already been selling Edward Bulmer’s Natural Paint through my shop since 2013, and helping my customers with the colour in their homes, and with furnishings from my shop, it seemed a natural progression to expand into Interior Design formally, and I am currently on the way to gaining my qualification from London’s KLC School of Interior Design this year.
+I have been selling Edward Bulmer’s Natural Paint through my shop since 2013, and helping my customers with colour in their homes, and with furnishings from my shop, so it seemed a natural progression to expand into Interior Design formally, and I am currently on the way to gaining my qualification from London’s KLC School of Interior Design this year.
 A dedicated Design section of the website will follow soon, and more details of the interiors suppliers I have chosen to work with, such as Liberty London Fabrics and Papers, Heal’s, Tom Raffield, Alfred Newall furniture and carefully selected craftsmen and small businesses and makers across Somerset, to fit my kitchen and bathroom designs.
-Please email me re: design here.
+Whole project management is offered.

-Article is the creative output of Sussex-born Lucy Quantrill-Simon, who is the buyer, merchandiser and stylist of over 20 years in retail, behind the brand, which has two high street shops and an online store.
+Article is the creative output of Sussex-born Lucy Quantrill-Simon, who is the buyer, merchandiser, florist and stylist behind the brand and shop, which has a high street premises (Est. 2013) and an online store.

-You can find Lucy’s careful selection of favourite and useful products, from stationery to skincare and scents, scarves, and the sweetest gifts for small children, amidst beautiful original artworks and ceramics from the art gallery she shares with husband David.
+You can find Lucy’s careful selection of favourite and useful products, from stationery to skincare and scents, scarves, and the sweetest gifts for small children, amidst beautiful original artworks and ceramics from the art gallery she shares with husband David next door.

 “I champion stylish & high quality designer-makers you don’t find in most places, so you will find one-off objects and articles of great beauty here.
 If you’re searching for a particular thing, ask us and we can help source it for you.
-I first opened ‘article’ in Bath in 2013, and now there are two shops in two stunning market towns in Somerset and Sussex.
-I spend a few days each week in both shops, amongst my brilliant team. “ Lucy
+I first opened ‘article’ in Bath in 2013, which is my second retail business (first shop in Edinburgh, 2007).
+We relocated the business premises to Castle Cary in 2019.

 What we do

-Established in Bath over ten years ago, and now located in a restored bank in Castle Cary, Article is the creative output of musician and retailer Lucy Quantrill-Simon.
+Established in Bath over thirteen years ago, and now located in a restored bank in Castle Cary, Article is the creative output of musician and retailer Lucy Quantrill-Simon.

-I would describe my shop’s style as being inspired by nature in terms of materials and subject, mixed with an artistic and intelligent design aesthetic, inspired by movements in art, and also by the nostalgia within our childhood hearts.
+My style, through the shop’s curated products, is inspired by nature in terms of materials and often subject, mixed with an artistic and intelligent design aesthetic, inspired by certain movements in art, and also by the nostalgia within our childhood hearts.

 Someone at Time Out magazine once described my first shop (in Edinburgh, 2007), as “A thinking lady’s boutique” which I rather hope still fits…”